runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 The Order of Sion is a clandestine organization of users of mental magic, scattered across Eoas and Middha.

-The order was founded at the height of the Uon-Eos war, as conflict with the Uon caused ever-increasing increasing distrust of all users of mental magic, driving the more notable practicioners and their networks of like-minded mages underground.
+The order as it exists today was borne out of the Uon-Eos war.
+The conflict with the Uon caused ever-increasing increasing distrust of all users of mental magic, driving the more notable practicioners and their networks of like-minded mages underground.
+At the same time, the Eaos government saw the need to take advantage of such magic-users, as a contingency against the Uon.
-Originally, the primary goals of the order were the protection of any at-risk practitioners of mental magic, and preservation of their techniques.
+The combination of these pressures led to the formation of the order,  which would protect at-risk practitioners of mental magic, preserve their techniques, and support Elyos against the Uon.
-Even though they were distrusted or shunned by most, the order still worked towards Eaosan interests during the war, collecting military intelligence and damping Uon magic.
+During the war, the order helped collect military intelligence and dampen Uon magic duiring assaults on Eaosian cities.

 In the aftermath of the war, the average Eaosian had not become any more accepting of mind magic, so the Order remained underground.
-Baring an external threat, the Order became ever more self-interested, shifting their focus to political influence and espionage.
-The order now maintains agents in most major governments, subtly working to protect the order and expand its power.
+Baring an external threat, and preocupied by rebuilding everything destroyed during the conflict, the Elyos Republic largely lost track of the Order, which became ever more self-interested, shifting their focus to political influence and espionage.
+The Order now maintains agents in most major governments, subtly working to protect the Order and expand its power.
 In order to augment their resources, the order also pivoted slightly towards mercenary work - if you know the right person to contact, you may be able hire their unique talents for a considerable fee.
 This work mostly political machinations instigated by wealthy lords, but also encompasses the manufacture of scandals, general espionage, and influencing mariages among the high and mighty.